 Events in December

-Franschhoek Cap Classique and Champagne Festival.
-Held in early December on the lush lawns surrounding Franschhoek’s iconic Huguenot Monument, this themed annual event is a highlight of the social calendar.
-Sample the best bubbly from wineries around the area, plus edible treats from Franschhoek’s world-class restaurants.
+Franschhoek Cap Classique and Champagne Festival, Franschoek.
+This annual themed event is a highlight of the social calendar, held in early December on the lush lawns surrounding Franschhoek's iconic Huguenot Monument.
+Sample the best bubbly from wineries around the area, plus edible treats from Franschhoek's world-class restaurants.

-Cape Town Festival of Beer.
-For sudsters who prefer their bubbles malted, this decade-old event features more than 200 beers from 60 breweries, plus artisanal food trucks, and live entertainment.
+Cape Town Festival of Beer, Cape Town.
+For sudsters who prefer their bubbles malted, this decade-old event features more than 200 beers from 60 breweries, plus artisanal food trucks and live entertainment.

-Durban Jazz Festival.
+Durban Jazz Festival, Durban.
 This one-day alfresco event is held each December 26 and features a line-up of top African jazz performers.

 Traveling to South Africa in December?
 Check out these great itineraries

 South Africa Food & Wine Tour: Cape Town, Garden Route, & Johannesburg – 11 Days.
-Fuel your Table Mountain-sized appetite on this edible education itinerary that includes lots of fun foodie treats, from oyster tasting to a cast-iron cooking class, washed down with fine regional wines.
+Fuel your Table Mountain-sized appetite on this edible education itinerary that includes a lot of fun foodie treats, from oyster tasting to a cast-iron cooking class, washed down with fine regional wines.